The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 Make the following edits  to the Makefile (located in `OpenROAD-flow-scripts/flow/Makefile`) so that OpenROAD can run the flow on a design using the new platform.

 1. At  the beginning of the Makefile, there is a block of `DESIGN_CONFIG` variables that are commented out.
 These variables tell OpenROAD which design to run and on what platform. `DESIGN_CONFIG` specifically points to a `config.mk` file located in the designs directory for the respective platform.
 A `DESIGN_CONFIG` variable must be added for the new platform using a specific design.
-OpenROAD has multiple verilog designs already made which can be used with any platform (see `OpenROAD-flow-scripts/flow/designs/src` for a list of usable designs).
+OpenROAD has multiple Verilog designs already made which can be used with any platform (see `OpenROAD-flow-scripts/flow/designs/src` for a list of usable designs).
 For example, a `DESIGN_CONFIG` variable using the `riscv32i` design on a new platform would look as follows:

 ```